Downtown Dental Excellence offers

 • Discolored Teeth

-While some of these issues may seem cosmetic, in reality they can lead to a host of different oral health problems.
+While some of these issues may seem cosmetic, in reality, they can lead to a host of different oral health problems.
 A severely cracked tooth, for instance, may lead to tooth decay and even infection.
-If a tooth is damaged, it needs to be repaired as soon as possible, to avoid further damage to the tooth and further issues with oral health.
-Veneers are an option for damage that is substantial, without being severe enough to warrant extraction, or the placement of a dental crown.
+If a tooth is damaged, it needs to be repaired as soon as possible to avoid further damage to the tooth and further issues with oral health.
+Veneers are an option for damage that is substantial, without being severe enough to warrant extraction or the placement of a dental crown.

 Veneers vs Bonding

-People often will confuse veneers with dental bonding, but they are actually two very different procedures—although they help to fix similar issues.
+People often will confuse veneers with dental bonding, but they are actually two very different procedures, although they help to fix similar issues.

-Dental bonding is a procedure that involves a resin piece being bonded with a tooth.
+Dental bonding is a procedure that involves a resin piece being bonded to a tooth.
 This is done in order to fix many of the same issues that veneers resolve, like cracks and chips in teeth.
 Dental bonding resin is not as durable as the material used to procedure dental veneers, though.
 Because of this, for more extensive damage, veneers may be needed.

 Call Downtown Dental Excellence Today!
-(281) 592-0597